typedb/typedb-docs/08-examples/03-phone-calls-migration-nodejs.md

 }
 ```

-This is the main and only function we need to call to start loading data into Grakn.
+This is the main and only function we need to call to start loading data into TypeDB.

 What happens in this function, is as follows: